Neutrino mean free path in neutron stars in the presence of hyperons: Equation of State of Nuclear Matter

 In the NS, we impose the conditions of $\beta$ equilibrium and charge neutrality.
 Then, the total energy density can be written as

-where $\epsilon_B$ is defined in Eq.~(\ref{eq1}), while for each species of lepton, the energy density is defined as $\epsilon_l = 2 \int^{k_F^l} d^3k/(2\pi)^3 \sqrt{\vec{k}_l^2 + m_l^2}$, with $m_l$ the lepton mass in free space.
+where $\epsilon_B$ is defined in Eq.~(\ref{eq1}), while for each species of lepton, the energy density is defined as $\epsilon_l = 2 \int^{k_F^l}_0 d^3k/(2\pi)^3 \sqrt{\vec{k}_l^2 + m_l^2}$, with $m_l$ the lepton mass in free space.

 The pressure and energy density used here are shown as a function of the baryon number density in Fig.~\ref{fig1}(a), while the nucleon and hyperon effective masses are shown in Fig.~\ref{fig1}(b).
 It is worth noting that the EoS in Fig.~\ref{fig1}(a) was used to describe the NS properties starting from the most common masses (of order 1.5 $M_\odot$) up to the most massive stars~\cite{LIGOScientific:2018cki,Xie:2019sqb,Antoniadis:2013pzd,Ozel:2016oaf,NANOGrav:2017wvv,Riley:2021pdl,Fonseca:2021wxt,LIGOScientific:2020aai,Bassa:2017zpe}.
-In Fig.~\ref{fig1}(b) we see that the effective masses for different flavor baryons decrease as the baryon number density increases.
+In Fig.~\ref{fig1}(b) we see that the effective masses, normalised to the free mass of the neutron, for different flavor baryons decrease as the baryon number density increases.
+In QMC, hyperons do not couple to the scalar field as strongly as the nucleons and as a result their effective mass does not decrease as much. $\Xi^{-,0}$ carries a strangeness number of 2 and thus its effective mass even at higher density does not greatly differ from it's true mass.
 The decrease is not as great as in many other models because of the self-consistent nature of the QMC model, with the internal structure of the baryons adjusting to oppose the applied scalar field.
 It is worth noting that in Fig.~\ref{fig1}, we only show the EoS and nucleon and hyperon effective masses over the range of baryon densities relevant to stable NS.